 - Completing the online application and submitting your application online;

 - Booking your appointment with the UKVCAS Sopra Steria Centre for verificaton of documents and enrolment of biometrics;

 - Preparing detailed cover letter in support of your ILR application explaining how the relevant legal requirements are being satisfied in the light of the documents being submitted with the ILR application;

 - Uploading all the supporting documents to the UKVCAS online portal in support of your ILR application;

 - Dealing with any enquiries received from the Home Office UKVI while the ILR application is pending with the Home Office UKVI;

 - Doing all the follow up work on the application until decision on your ILR application is recieved from the Home Office UKVI.

-Our fees for providing expert legal advice and representations for ILR as Tier 1 Entrepreneur under accelerated route are given in the fee table below:
+Our fixed fees for ILR as a Tier 1 Entrepreneur migrant from inside the UK are as given in the fee table below:

-The agreed fixed fee will depend on the complexity of the application for ILR as Tier 1 Entrepreneur and the volume of casework involved in the application.
-In addition to our fixed fee for helping with an application for ILR as Tier 1 Entrepreneur visa, the applicant will also have to pay the Home office UKVI fees for the application.
+The agreed fixed fee will depend on the complexity of the application for ILR as a Tier 1 Entrepreneur migrant and the volume of casework involved in the application.
+In addition to our fixed fee for ILR as a Tier 1 Entrepreneur migrant, the applicant also has to pay the Home office UKVI fees for the application.